AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 inverse view can be created for the injective

-injective, it is a mutually unique
+and injective, it is a mutually

-representation also called bijective - each pattern has exactly one
+unique representation also called bijective - each pattern has exactly one

 image and each image has exactly one pattern.